 Bob: You are listening to Christian Financial Perspectives.
 Join us next week as we explore what God’s word says about money and don’t forget, you can sign up for our free newsletter at ciswealth.com or give us a call at 877-71-TRUTH.
 That’s (877) 718-7884.
 To make sure you don’t miss any of our podcasts regarding the truth about money, be sure to subscribe to Christian Financial Perspectives at christianfinancialpodcast.com for free.
 If there are any specific topics you would like to hear more about, we’d love to hear from you.

 Mary Jo: That’s all for now.
 Until next week.

 Comments from today’s show are for informational purposes only and not to be considered investment advice or recommendations to buy or sell any company that may have been mentioned or discussed.
 The opinions expressed are solely those of the hosts Bob Barber and Mary Jo Lyons.
 Bob and Mary Jo do not provide tax advice and encourage you to seek guidance from a tax professional.
-Investment advisory services offered through Christian Investment Advisors, Inc DBA CIS Wealth Management Group, a registered investment advisor.
+Investment advisory services offered through Christian Investment Advisors, Inc DBA Christian Financial Advisors, a registered investment advisor.